Make Your Own Wooden Pizza Peel (Paddle)

 A much more elegant and labor-intensive design uses a paddle that is fully tapered on both sides, not just a steep taper along the perimter.
 This gives a much smoother edge to allow your pizza to slide on and off the peel.
 It also allows you to use an overall thicker piece of wood.

-Binkyswoodworking has a good writeup on doing a double sided taper.
+Binkyswoodworking has a writeup on making a peel using a double sided taper.
 This requires the use of a router table and a couple taper jigs.

 • His plan uses two pieces of 1×6 poplar, planed flat and glued together with biscuits along the handle (a very long handle, at that).